 Apple changed PowerPC to Intel in the year 2006.
-This transition of the microprocessor made the public take a choice between these two processors.
-PowerPC is developed by major three companies Apple, IBM, and Motorola.
+This transition of the microprocessor made the public choose between these two processors.
+PowerPC is developed by three major companies Apple, IBM, and Motorola.

-PowerPC was mainly used by Apple products.
-It had brilliant performance and faster than PowerPC.
+Apple products mainly use PowerPC.
+It had brilliant performance and was faster than PowerPC.

 PowerPC vs Intel

 The difference between PowerPC and Intel is PowerPC is a microprocessor that uses a RISC instruction set, whereas Intel uses a CISC architecture set.
-PowerPC is developed by Apple, IBM, and Motorola.
+Apple, IBM, and Motorola develop PowerPC.
 Intel uses CISC architecture which has huge different complex instructions.

 PowerPC is a cheap microprocessor that has RISC architecture.
 The processor is busy all the time in RISC architecture.

-PowerPC has a broad range, simple design, good architecture as features.
+PowerPC has a broad range, simple design, and good architectural features.
 It has a 64-bit architecture.
 The mode can be changed at any time.
 8-bit bytes are taken by memory.

 Apple made a huge change when it switched from PowerPC to Intel.
 Intel is based on Nehalem-based architecture.
 Intel chips are more efficient.

-It had brilliant performance and faster than PowerPC.
+It had brilliant performance and was faster than PowerPC.
 It supports hyperthreading in many devices.

 It has the most advanced technology used in it.
-The chips undergo numerous tests so that it proves that the chip can get through all types of circuits.
+The chips undergo numerous tests to prove that the chip can get through all types of circuits.

 Comparison Table